 Chemical Engineering (MEng)

 The Bachelor of Science in Chemical Engineering degree will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Chemical Engineering degree.
-The Master of Engineering in Chemical Engineering degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Master of Engineering in Chemical Engineering degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

 Since the Chemical Engineering MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Chemical Engineering bachelor degree program at Speed School.
 Therefore, students who earn an undergraduate degree at a school or university other than the University of Louisville pursue the MS degree instead of the MEng degree.

 The purpose of the five-year Master of Engineering Program is to bring together the faculty, staff, and capital resources to meet the following program educational objectives:

 Educate and train graduates with the academic background and practical experiences necessary to function as chemical engineering professionals at an advanced level in a modern, ever-changing world in accordance with the mission of the department

 Produce graduates who demonstrate competence by being selected for employment by high level industrial, academic and government entities

 Provide our graduates with the foundation for the development of a successful career and with the understanding that life-long learning is necessary to this development

 Ensure that our graduates understand the broad societal, ethical and professional issues of the engineering profession